 According to the National Institute on Drug Abuse (NIH), more than 30 percent of overdoses involving opioids also involve benzodiazepines, a type of prescription sedative commonly prescribed for anxiety or to help with insomnia.
 Benzodiazepines (sometimes called “benzos”) work to calm or sedate a person by raising the level of the inhibitory neurotransmitter GABA in the brain.
 Common benzodiazepines include diazepam (Valium), alprazolam (Xanax), and clonazepam (Klonopin), among others.

-Both opioids and benzos sedate and suppress breathing of the users, which are very dangerous and at more risk of an overdose, yet are very commonly prescribed together.
+Both opioids and benzos sedate and suppress the users’ breathing, which is very dangerous and at more risk of an overdose, yet are very commonly prescribed together.

 New Guidelines to Help with the Epidemic

-People being prescribed any medications should inform their doctors about all of the other drugs and medications they use, and patients should consult with their doctors about the potential dangers of using various medications and substances together, including the use of alcohol.
+People being prescribed any medications should inform their doctors about all of the other drugs and medications they use.
+Patients should consult with their doctors about the potential dangers of using various drugs and substances together, including alcohol.

 Klonopin Is One of the Most Prescribed Benzo

 Among the most common prescribed Benzodiazepines or benzos are Valium, Xanax, and Klonopin.
 These are medications prescribed short term for the treatment of anxiety and insomnia.
-The reason for the short-term use is because, after a few weeks, most people will develop a physical dependence.
-It doesn’t matter if you were taking the prescription as directed, there is a high chance that once you stop taking the drug, you will start to have some form of withdrawal after a few hours or days.
+The short-term use is because, after a few weeks, most people will develop a physical dependence.
+It doesn’t matter if you were taking the prescription as directed; there is a high chance that once you stop taking the drug, you will start to have some form of withdrawal after a few hours or days.